-At Garlinge Primary School and Nursery, we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching, for example, via Personal, Social and Health Education; extensive extra-curricular programme; Nurture; circle time, Religious Education, Forest School programmes; and indirectly with every conversation adults have with pupils throughout the day.
+At Garlinge Primary School and Nursery, we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching, for example, via Personal, Social and Health Education; extensive extra-curricular programme; Nurture; Circle Time, Religious Education, Forest School programmes; and indirectly with every conversation adults have with pupils throughout the day, our Positive Behaviour Policy and via the use of restorative approaches.
 This starts from the moment children join Garlinge Primary School and Nursery, with emotional resilience forming a large part of the child initiated learning in reception class.
 Teachers, Teaching Assistants and Mid-day Meal Supervisors have all been trained in Restorative Approaches to support children's social, emotional and mental health needs.

-For some pupils with the most need in this area we also provide more bespoke support, such as 1:1 support or group work with the learning mentors, counselling with the school's Family Liaison Officer, and support from Dare to Differ, or a referral to NELFT (CAMHs).
+For some pupils with the most need in this area we also provide more bespoke support, such as 1:1 support or group work with the learning mentors, support from the school's Family Liaison Officer, and support from outside agencies where and when necessary, or a referral to NELFT (CAMHs).

-What is the name and contact details of the co-ordinator for SEN?
+What is the name and contact details of the co-ordinator for SEND?

-The Special Educational Needs Coordinator (SENCo) at Garlinge Primary School and Nursery is Mrs Sarah-Jayne Bond, who is a qualified teacher and achieved the National Award for SEN Co-ordination.
-She is trained and experienced in all key areas of SEN and also holds the following qualifications: 2:1 B.A.
-(Hons) Degree; Post Graduate Certificate of Education; Post Graduate Certificate in Psychology; MA (Distinction) Special Educational Needs and Autism (Children).
+The Special Educational Needs Coordinator (SENDCo) at Garlinge Primary School and Nursery is Mrs Sarah-Jayne Bond, she is a qualified teacher and trained and experienced in all key areas of SEND and also holds the following qualifications: B.A.
+(Hons) Degree; PGCE (Post Graduate Certificate of Education); PGC (Post Graduate Certificate in Psychology); MA (Distinction) Special Educational Needs and Autism (Children); NASENDCo (National Award for Special Educational Needs Coordination); NPQSL (National Professional Qualification in Senior Leadership).

-Mrs Sarah-Jayne Bond is available on 01843 221877 (option 4) or inclusion@garlinge.kent.sch.uk.
+Mrs Sarah-Jayne Bond is available on 01843 221877 or inclusion@garlinge.kent.sch.uk.